 Beverly, Addison Gilbert hospitals’ president to retire in 2021

 A vision for high quality care and strong fiscal stewardship backed by a talented, compassionate team of clinicians and colleagues, has raised the bar for health care on the North Shore during Phil Cormier’s tenure as president of Beverly and Addison Gilbert hospitals.
-Phil will retire in February 2021.
+Phil will retire April 2, 2021.

 Phil joined Beverly Hospital in 1989 as the vice president of Administrative Services and assisted with the formation of Northeast Hospital Corporation (NHC), which includes Beverly, Addison Gilbert and BayRidge hospitals and Lahey Outpatient Center in Danvers.
 He remained with NHC until 2007, when he left to work for two other healthcare systems and came full circle when he returned in 2012.
 He was named president in 2015.

 One of the biggest moments of his career was leading Beverly and Addison Gilbert hospitals through the beginning and height of the COVID-19 pandemic.
 “This was a one in a hundred year event,” Phil said.
 Information about the virus changed so quickly that staff had to react on a moment’s notice.
 “I’m proud that our staff did so well, took care of so many patients and just really rallied to be able to respond to what was so often called an unprecedented event.”

 Phil oversaw the construction and implementation of many major projects including two new urgent care facilities in Gloucester and Danvers, modernized operating room suites at Beverly Hospital and the expansion of Addison Gilbert’s Senior Adult Unit.
 Generous philanthropic gifts during Phil’s tenure played a huge role in funding these necessary upgrades and additions, along with support for future capital needs.